0Ivy/Ivys-Minecraft-Server/How to: Making & Managing a Faction.md

 > * But if you wish to have your faction publicly advertised, and have your faction available to join by everyone, please let a Staff Member know.
 > * They will follow-up with asking for an invite link to your server, the server icon/logo, and a 2-3 sentence paragraph about your faction.
 > * This will be posted in the #faction-info channel in the main discord.
 > * As I said, this is completely optional, you don't have to.
-You can have your faction as invite-only.
+> * You can have your faction as invite-only if you want to.

 ## Faction Rank Structure